 Full-scale industrial automation can be costly and isn’t always necessary.
 Instead, you can automate separate processes like temperature control and humidity monitoring.

-One way to do this is using proportional–integral–derivative (PID) controllers — the most common and efficient feedback-based control technology out there.
+One way to do this is by using proportional–integral–derivative (PID) controllers — the most common and efficient feedback-based control technology out there.

-But PID controllers are good at one thing only — controlling the environment they’re in.
+in.
 If you also want to collect data about that environment, you need to install data loggers.
 And they make process automation a lot more expensive than it has to be.

 We’ve found that a simple Bluetooth Low Energy (BLE) integration can overcome this obstacle.
 Essentially, it can: